kekyo/scheme-cd-ripper/README.md

 In this software, "CDDB" does not refer to the terminology of a specific product, but rather to "the CD metadata database."

+## Discussions and Pull Requests

+For discussions, please refer to the [GitHub Discussions page](https://github.com/kekyo/scheme-cd-ripper/discussions).
+We have currently stopped issue-based discussions.

+Pull requests are welcome!
+Please submit them as diffs against the `develop` branch and squashed changes before send.

 ## License

 Under MIT.